sbelhareth3/ulna_tool_V2/README.md

 # Ulna Length Tool

-In order to start the Django backend, type:
+In order to start the web application, navigate to , type:

 ```python manage.py runserver```